zevweiss/jemf/README.md

 (something like `xsel`, `xclip`, or `pbcopy` would again probably be a useful choice here).

+##### Persist mode

+When invoked with the `-P $NUM` flag, jemf will leave the filesystem unlocked until it is idle (not accessed) for `$NUM` seconds.
+This is implemented by forking a background server process that retains the master passphrase and allows a client instace of jemf to retrieve and update the contents of the filesystem via a UNIX-domain socket.
+Any invocation of jemf will first attempt to connect to a running server started by a previous instance run with `-P`, falling back to direct access only if there isn't one running.
+The server process uses an `ssh-add -c`-style interactive confirmation prompt to allow or deny access to each client that connects.

 ##### Data generation

 `jemf create` and `jemf edit` feature a flag (`-g`) that allows automatic